For daily wit & wisdom, sign up for the Almanac newsletter.

 How to Keep Cats Away From the Christmas Tree

 This might seem an odd Christmas question, but it’s a common one!
 Folks have suggested many things over the years, and you may have to try several until you find a method that fits your cat’s personality.

 The most direct route may be to keep your cat out of the room with the tree.

-Try lining the tree’s lower trunk with aluminum foil if that’s impossible.
-Some cats hate the sound and feel of it and won’t try to climb up with the foil there.
+If that’s impossible, try lining the tree’s lower trunk with aluminum foil Some cats hate the sound and feel of it and won’t try to climb up with the foil there.

 Another trick may be to keep a pot of ryegrass or catnip near the tree to act as a diversion.
-Cats may respond to loud noises or the popular method of spraying water at them when they begin to attack the tree, but their little cat brains may forget this message pretty quickly, and they’re soon back to cause trouble again.
+Cats may also respond to loud noises or the popular method of spraying water at them when they begin to attack the tree, but their little cat brains may forget this message pretty quickly, and they’re soon back to cause trouble again.

 Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprising that she and The Old Farmer’s Almanac found each other.
 She leads digital content for the Almanac website, and is also a certified master gardener in the state of Indiana.
 Read More from Catherine Boeckmann